mindplay-dk/boxy/README.md

 Boxy
 ====

-Open, simple, type-hinted (and type-checked) dependency injection container.
+Open, simple, type-hinted (and type-checked) dependency injection container for PHP 5.5 and up.

 Definitely inspired by [Pimple](http://pimple.sensiolabs.org/) but optimized for full IDE support, e.g. design-time and run-time type-checking, both on the provider and